 What is the timeline for the 2015 appeal process?

 The deadline to appeal is established by Missouri State Statutes as the second Monday in July (July 13,2015).
-Appeal forms are available online, at the BOE office in Clayton as well as all three St. Louis County satellite offices in May 2013.
+Appeal forms are available May 1st online, at the BOE office in Clayton as well as all three St. Louis County satellite offices.
 Board of Equalization hearings will be conducted during July and August.
 For further information see Property Value Appeals.

 How do I schedule an Informal Conference?

 When and where are the Informal Conferences held?

 Informal Conferences are held at three different locations for taxpayer convenience: